akuklev/akuklev/what-are-dependent-types.md

 Here we assume predefined the types `nat` of natural numbers (= non-negative integers) and `string` of character strings; and the notation `element_type[n]` for arrays of fixed length `n` (where `n` is a non-negative integer, and `element_type` some type).
 Thus the signature above states that `argc` is a non-negative integer, and `argv` is a fixed-length array of character strings, with its length given by `argc`.
 This signature declares how long `argv` is, so that `index out of bound`-kind errors could be checked during compile time.

 In dependent languages, types are usually written not at the beginning of a declaration (like in `int n`), but at its end at least for functions.
-For example, in Typescript, Scala, Kotlin {вписать сюда ещё три распространённых языка} declaration of a function returning an integer looks like this: `get_count() : int`.
+For example, in Typescript, Scala, Kotlin, F#, Agda, etc. a declaration of a function returning an integer looks as follows: `get_count() : int`.
 There is a good reason for it: return types are also allowed to depend on the arguments.

 ```c